Kellyanne Conway: Presidential transition

-On November 10, 2016, Conway tweeted publicly that Trump had offered her a White House job.
+On November 10, 2016, Conway publicly tweeted that Trump had offered her a White House job.
 "I can have any job I want", she said on November 28.
 On November 24, Conway tweeted that she was "Receiving deluge of social media & private comms re: Romney.
 Some Trump loyalists warn against Romney as sec of state" with a link to an article on Trump loyalists' discontent for the 2012 nominee.
 Conway told CNN she was only tweeting what she has shared with President-elect Donald Trump and Vice President-elect Mike Pence in private.

 On November 28, two top sources at the Trump transition team told media outlets that Trump "was furious" at Conway for media comments she made on Trump administration cabinet appointments.
 The following day, however, Trump released a written statement stating that the campaign sources were wrong and that he had expressed disappointment at her critical comments on Romney.
 CNBC reported on November 28 that senior officials in the Trump transition "have reportedly been growing frustrated by Conway's failure to become a team player."

 On December 1, Conway appeared with senior aides of the Trump campaign at Harvard Kennedy School for a forum on the 2016 presidential race; the quadrennial post-presidential election forum has been held at the School of Government since 1972.
 Sitting across from Conway were senior Clinton campaign aides, including Clinton's campaign manager Robby Mook.
 As tempers began to flare, the forum escalated into a "shouting match"; during one exchange, Clinton senior strategist Joel Benenson said "The fact of the matter is that more Americans voted for Hillary Clinton than for Donald Trump."
 Conway replied to Benenson while looking at the Trump aides: "Hey, guys, we won.
 You don't have to respond.
 He was the better candidate.
 That's why he won."

-In early December, Conway claimed that Hillary Clinton supporters were making death threats against her.
+In early December, Conway said that Hillary Clinton supporters were making death threats against her.
 Consequently, Trump assigned Secret Service to protect her.
 Conway gave up her Secret Service protection in September 2017 due to "reduction in threats."

 White House advisor

-Inauguration fight

-According to eyewitnesses, Conway allegedly punched a tuxedo-clad man at an exclusive inauguration ball just hours after Trump was sworn in as president.
-In an attempt to break up a scuffle, Conway stepped between two men, but they would not break up the fight, and Conway apparently punched one of them in the face with closed fists at least three times.

-It was not immediately clear what triggered the fistfight and a Trump spokeswoman did not return a request for comment.